Beer Braised Pork Carnitas

 - Preheat oven to 350°F

 - In a large roasting pan with lid or large dutch oven with lid, toss the sliced pork with all the spices, cloves, chopped chili, garlic, onion and lime juice.

 - Add the bay leaves, cinnamon stick, and orange wedges to pan then pour in the beer over the meat.

 - Cover pan with lid or aluminum foil and place in the oven and braise for 2.5 hours

 - Uncover and toss meat in pan to coat with the pan juices and continue to braise for another 20-30 min until exposed meat is deeply golden with crispy edges and meat is fall apart tender.

 - Remove meat from pan juices with slotted spoon (reserving some to drizzle on when serving if desired) then place in a bowl and shred meat using two forks.

-- For extra crispy edges place shredded meat onto baking sheet (discarding large fatty pieces) brush with the liquid (approx ½ cup) from the pan and continue roasting about 10-15 min more or until your desired crispness.
+- For extra crispy edges place shredded meat onto baking sheet (discarding large fatty pieces) brush with the liquid (approx ½-1 cup) from the pan and continue roasting about 10-15 min more or until your desired crispness.
 Broiling for the last few minutes if desired or broil right off the bat until desired crispness - just watch that you don’t burn the pork.

 - Toast or warm your tortillas then top with warm carnitas and serve with chopped tomatoes, red onions, chopped cilantro, crumbled cotija and with lime wedges.

-- Storage: Shred pork but don’t pan fry.
-Keep pork and juice separate, refrigerate up to 3 days or freeze up to 3 months (for freezer, I put pork in containers/ bags and put juice in ziplock bags in the same container).
+- Storage: Shred pork but don’t pan fry or broil.
+Keep pork and juice separate, refrigerate up to 3 days or freeze up to 3-6 months (for freezer, I put pork in containers/ bags and put juice in ziplock bags in the same container).
 Gently reheat juice to make it pourable (congeals when cold).
-Pan fry per recipe, drizzling with juice.
+Pan fry or broil as per recipe, drizzling with juice.